matcutest/matcutest/mtools/README.txt

 decup(problem_name)  % destroy a CUTEst problem
 problem_list = secup(requirements)  % select CUTEst problems according to requirements
-cutest_dir = cutestdir()  % the path to the CUTEst directory sif_dir = sifdir()  % the path to the directory containing the SIF files
+cutest_dir = cutestdir()  % the path to the CUTEst directory

 For example, try